PyJulian/HjadCode/README.md

 Yes

 **What is hjad written in?**
-In Bash (aka Shell) but I've exported it into a .bin file so github doesn't show that its fully made in shell.
+In Bash (aka Shell) but I've exported it into a .bin file so github doesn't show that its fully made in shell :(

 _© 2025 HjadCode Family.
 All Rights Reserved_